JonathanRaiman/cython_lstm/README.md

 * Model connections using matrices not explicit connections (to get vector algebra involved)

-* Be able to construct and run million parameter models for LSTM and RNN type models
+* Construct and run million parameter models for LSTM and RNN type models

-* Be able to do AdaGrad / RMSprop on gradients easily
+* Be able to run AdaGrad / RMSprop on gradients easily

 #### Icing on the cake